Center for the Study of African American Religious Life

-Through promoting innovative scholarship, producing public programs, and collecting religious artifacts, the Center for the Study of African American Religious Life will expand the ways religion is acknowledged and explored by our nation’s research and cultural institutions.
+Through innovative scholarship, public programs, and collecting religious artifacts, the Center for the Study of African American Religious Life expands the ways religion is acknowledged and explored by our nation’s research and cultural institutions.

 MLK 50: A Requiem for a King

-The Center for the Study of African American Religious Life (CSAARL) at the Smithsonian’s National Museum of African American History & Culture will commemorate the life and legacy of the Rev. Dr. Martin Luther King, Jr. In a presentation of soul-stirring words and music, performed by Mr. Darin Atwater and Soulful Symphony, we will pay homage to Dr. King, a global statesman and martyred prophet whose teachings and example continue to illumine the pathway to justice, peace, and love.
-This event will be streamed live.
+On Friday, April 6, 2018, The Center commemorated the life and legacy of the Rev. Dr. Martin Luther King, Jr. In a presentation of soul-stirring words and music, performed by Mr. Darin Atwater and Soulful Symphony, we paid homage to Dr. King, a global statesman and martyred prophet whose teachings and example continue to illumine the pathway to justice, peace, and love.

 About the Evening Concert: